wleddy/staffing/docs/use_case.md

 ## Attendance

-One day after event, send email and/or text to volunteers (who opt in) and staff.
+One day after activity, send email and/or text to volunteers (who opt in) and staff.

 ### Staff Response
 Staff will be asked to provide the hours they worked for each spot.
 They may also report any issues or